 Allergy to molds: Chlorella might cause an allergic reaction in people who are also allergic to molds.

-Weak immune system (immunodeficiency): There is a concern that chlorella might cause "bad" bacteria to take over in the intestine of people who have a weak immune system.
-Be careful with chlorella if you have this problem.
+Weak immune system (immunodeficiency): Chlorella might cause "bad" bacteria to take over in the intestine of people who have a weak immune system.
+Use caution if you have a weakened immune system.

 Be cautious with this combination